news

 Industry group takes action over six synthetic dyes

 West Virginia’s landmark ban on several synthetic food dyes is facing its first legal challenge.
 On Monday, the International Association of Colour Manufacturers filed a lawsuit in the US District Court for the Southern District of West Virginia, seeking to overturn the prohibition.
-The law targets six petroleum-based dyes, including red no. 40, yellow no. 5, yellow no. 6, blue no. 1, blue no. 2, and green no. 3, which the association says are FDA-approved and safe for use.
-Recent studies have found synthetic dyes in 1 in 5 packaged foods and drinks within the US.
+The law targets six petroleum-based dyes, including red no. 40, yellow no. 5, yellow no. 6, blue no. 1, blue no. 2 and green no. 3, which the association says are FDA-approved and safe for use.
+Recent studies have found synthetic dyes in one in five packaged foods and drinks within the US.

 Schools already serving dye-free meals